Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach: Simulation Results

 Further, in order to assess the performance of~\eqref{eq:noise_nuclear_outliers} in the case of outliers, we replicated the previous case for the 9-bus transmission system but with random outliers in the measurements.
 Figure \ref{fig:Figure_Tra_outliers} presents the results for the proposed method and the least-squares approach.
 Again, the proposed method outperforms the least-squares approach, and provides better estimates than the DC model-based method.
+In order to assess the performance of \eqref{eq:noise_nuclear_outliers_2} in the case of missing measurements, we replicated the case for the 9-bus transmission network.
+Figure \ref{fig:Figure_Tra_missing} presents the results for the proposed method and the least-squares approach where the LR method outperforms the LSE approach, in a case when different values of percentages of the data in $\Delta \mathbf{F}_k$ are missing.